 Here are 8 reasons why you should take the plunge and enter the startup world instead.

+1. You'll have more responsibility.
 Working at a startup probably means you're part of a small team, most likely in the single digits.
 Because of the nature of having such a small team, there is probably nobody else in the company who has the same skillset as you, approaches problems in the same way you do, or even thinks the same way you do.

 When I joined Wanderfly, the core team was pretty much already in place, with directors of business development, marketing, and site production already on board.
 However, graduating with a writing degree and having extensive travel experience, I was able to join Wanderfly as a writer, traveler, and content manager to make sure they had a voice and a direction in the travel field (they had the tech-savvy swing taken care of).
 After just a few weeks, I became the de facto man for writing, editing, and blogging needs.
 A few weeks later, I was part of a content management division that included me and myself.
 Content needs, upgrades, and management all came to me and my little island of responsibility.
 This pushed me to be more versatile, more reliable, and more productive than in any other project I'd undertaken--in other jobs or at any time during school.
 At a bigger company, I may not have been given the same opportunity or had an entire company rely on the work that I did.
 Was I the most important part of the team?
 Definitely not.
 But was I an integral part of it?
 For sure.
 And that's an empowering place to be right out of school.